-In this program, each site will be a “pod” of no more than a total of 20 students in grades 2nd through 5th.
-Each pod will be split into small groups of up to 5 students.
-Each small group will rotate through distance learning, tennis, and health and wellness stations.
+YFDS's site will serve no more than a total of twenty 2nd to 5th grade students.
+Students will be placed in pods consisting of up to 6 students each.
+Each group will rotate through distance learning, tennis, and health and wellness stations.
 The program will run Monday-Friday.

 8:15 AM to 4:00 PM